alidanapour/chip8_emulator/Product_Document.md

 [Member availability](https://docs.google.com/spreadsheets/d/1HqADerMmskoAKjknKuDWZFQrG6OZgpwF0acj79XQYGA/edit?usp=sharing)

 The work breakdown and project schedule below are tentative and will be update after each iteration.
-We used the rule of thumb introduced in class: (informal estimate of time) * 3 to calculate the Estimated Efforts (hours).
+We used the rule of thumb introduced in class: (Informal estimate of time) * 3 to calculate the Estimated Efforts (hours).

 |   Deliverable	|   Estimated Efforts (hours)	|   Actual Efforts (hours)  | Planned Release |Owner(s)| Deadline|
 |:-	|:-:	|:-:	|:-:	|:-:	|:-:	|